laravel/valet/readme.md

 Laravel development environment for Mac minimalists.

 No Vagrant, No Apache, No Nginx, No `/etc/hosts` file.
+You can even stream all of your logs and share your sites publicly using local tunnels.
+Yeah, we like it too.

 ### What Is It?